-CA's certificate revocation list must comply with ITU-T Recommendation X.509 standard and ISO / IEC 9594-8:2008 has following details as in Table 5.
+The CA's certificate revocation list must comply with RFC5280 as the following details as in Table 5.

-Field Value or Value Constraint version Version of the certificate revocation list will be version number 2 as provided in section 7.2.1. signature The method of digitally sign consists of Asymmetric cryptographic algorithms (Public Key Algorithm) and data digestion (Hash Function) which Certificate Authority is used to sign the certificate in form of Object Identifier (OID). issuer The name of the Certificate Authority in the certificate must be in the format of Distinguished Name (DN) in accordance with ISO / IEC 9594-2. thisUpdate The date and time of the revocation list. nextUpdate Specified date and time to the next update of certificate revocation list.
-If necessary Thailand NRCA will issue the certificate revocation list before schedule. revokedCertificates A list of the serialNumber of the certificate has been revoked with specific the date and time of revocation.
+Field Value or Value Constraint version Version of the certificate revocation list will be version number 2 as provided in section 7.2.1. signature The method of digitally sign consists of Asymmetric cryptographic algorithms (Public Key Algorithm) and data digestion (Hash Function) which is used by Certificate Authority to sign the certificate in form of Object Identifier (OID). issuer The name of the Certificate Authority in the certificate must be in the format of Distinguished Name (DN) in accordance with ISO / IEC 9594- 2. thisUpdate The date and time of the revocation list. nextUpdate The specified date and time to the next update of certificate revocation list.
+If necessary, Thailand NRCA will issue the certificate revocation list before the scheduled date and time. revokedCertificates A list of the serialNumber of the certificate has been revoked with the specified date and time of revocation.

-Table 5 Item list in Certificate Revocation
+Table 5 Item List in Certificate Revocation